crisperdue/prooftoys/README.md

 I use the [Hugo](https://gohugo.io/) static site generator, which has an embedded implementation of `sass`.
-Given a repository with `pt.scss` available in `assets/scss/`, this is typically done in Hugo with code like:
+Given a repository with `pt.scss` and `proofs.scss` available in `assets/scss/`, this is typically done in Hugo with code like:

 ````
 {{ $pt := resources.Get "scss/pt.scss" |